While caffeine is an essential part of coffee, some people just can’t handle it. For them, it’s a good idea to opt for decaffeinated coffee.

-This is done with Dicloromethane (DCM), Methylene Chloride or Ethyl Acetone, which binds to the caffeine and evaporates.
+This is done with Dichloromethane (DCM), Methylene Chloride, or Ethyl Acetone, which binds to the caffeine and evaporates.

 The beans are now moved back to the original vessel, where they absorb most of the oils and flavors again.

-The dihydro-oxide process, also called the Swiss method.
+The dihydro-oxide process is also called the Swiss method.

-The Swiss method is the only one that can be called organic or organic.
+The Swiss method is the only one that can be called organic.

 Here the beans are cooked so that the caffeine is drawn into the water.